-9. If the investigation reveals that sexual harassment has occurred, the Legislature will take appropriate disciplinary or remedial action, or both.
-The committee shall inform the complainant of any action taken.
+7. If the investigation reveals that sexual harassment, other unlawful harassment, retaliation or other conduct in violation of this policy has occurred, appropriate disciplinary or remedial action, or both will be taken.
+The appropriate persons will be informed when any such action is taken.
 The Legislature will also take any action necessary to deter any future harassment.